rajeshksv/AlfredExtensions/MessageToFriend/README.md

 ### In the pipeline
 * Imessage Support
+* New contact addition needs msgbuild to re-run.
+Any workaround ?
+* msgbuild taking long time.
+* Sometimes, msgbuild needs contacts app to be open.
+Either open it in background or eliminate its need
 * Non ASCII Character support for contacts
 * (Experimental) Whats App (with yowsup client), Facebook, Pushbullet, Mail and others support
 * (Experimental) Try decreasing number of steps to send message